Skip to content

 Chinese New Year Paper Lanterns Free Printables

-The free printables are in PDF format and can be opened with the free-to-use Adobe Acrobat Reader (PDF Reader).
-If the download is a Zip File, it can be downloaded with WinZip, WinRar, or other software typically bundled on computers.
+The free printables are in PDF format and can be opened with the free-to-use Adobe Acrobat Reader (or other PDF Readers).
+If the download is a Zip File, it can be opened with WinZip, WinRar, or other software typically bundled on computers.
 Printables designed and created by The Purple Pumpkin Blog and its Designers are for PERSONAL USE ONLY and NOT FOR RESALE under any circumstances.
 Please read our full Terms and Conditions.
 You are welcome to print these free printables at an online print shop or print shop in-store if you don’t have access to a printer; however, some print shops may not print licensed characters.
-Colors may vary slightly on printing due to different screen and printer settings.
+Colors may vary when printing due to different screen and printer settings.
 You may share this free printable blog post on social media, including Pinterest, and on your blog/website with a link to this blog post.
 Please DO NOT share the PDF on social media or your blog/website.
 If you use any of our printables, it would be awesome to know about it!
 Post a picture on the social media platform you hang out on, and follow us on FacebookInstagram, or Pinterest.
 Use the hashtag #TPPBprintables so we can find you!

 Please Share This Post!